nano-byte/structure-editor/README.md

 The source code is in [`src/`](src/), a project for API documentation is in [`doc/`](doc/) and generated build artifacts are placed in `artifacts/`.

-You need [Visual Studio 2017](https://www.visualstudio.com/downloads/) to perform a full build of this project.
+You need [Visual Studio 2017](https://www.visualstudio.com/downloads/) to build this project.

-Run `.\build.ps1`.
-This scripts takes a version number as an input argument.
-The source code itself contains no version numbers.
-Instead the version is picked by continuous integration using [GitVersion](http://gitversion.readthedocs.io/).
+Run `.\build.ps1` in PowerShell to build everything.
+This script takes a version number as an input argument.
+The source code itself only contains dummy version numbers.
+The actual version is picked by continuous integration using [GitVersion](http://gitversion.readthedocs.io/).

 ## Contributing